Best Hiking Skirts and Dresses of 2025

 The ripstop fabric also dries quickly, easily handling the light drizzle we encountered on a test hike and drying by the time we reached the car.
 We also like how the skort feels, with fabric that feels durable yet soft against the skin.

-The Trailmade has enough pockets to carry essentials, with two hand pockets large enough for an iPhone 14 on the front, under the skirt flap, and a zippered pocket at the back.
+The Active Pursuits has enough pockets to carry essentials, with two hand pockets large enough for an iPhone 14 on the front, under the skirt flap, and a zippered pocket at the back.
 The 4-inch inseam felt slightly short on our tester's 5’9” frame, and when seated on dirt or rock, it’s easy to feel a bit exposed if you’re tall or have long legs.

 While slightly too short for our needs when doing lots of scooting or sitting on the ground, the length is perfect for pretty much all other uses walking around.
-While the Trailmade isn’t our go-to for a rugged hiking bottom, it is useful on most day hikes and transitions easily to casual wear.
+While the Active Pursuits isn’t our go-to for a rugged hiking bottom, it is useful on most day hikes and transitions easily to casual wear.

-Best Skort: Youer Get After It Skort
+Youer Get After It Skort

 Material: 84% recycled poly, 16% spandex